- What is Women's and Gender Studies?

 Fields in the social sciences and the humanities have changed as a result of women and gender studies and the practices and research strategies within many professional fields have been substantially enhanced by women's studies and scholarship.
 The cross-listing of Women's and Gender Studies courses makes visible to all the disciplines the importance of gender issues, particularly as these courses challenge cultural biases against women.
 The field of Women's and Gender Studies provides a critical edge in academic disciplines and has networked with individuals and groups for academic conversation that resists oppression and embraces diverse representation.

-The Women's and Gender Studies Program provides a locus for faculty and students to work together on issues which are vital to each.
+The Women's and Gender Studies Department provides a locus for faculty and students to work together on issues which are vital to each.
 Thereby, faculty and students form relationships with people across disciplines.
 Of special note, voices historically and conventionally ignored are now included in conversations.

 Leadership and Service